Update to Sponsor Guidance March 2026

 Practical implications for sponsors

-Sponsors need to approach role design and sponsorship as a defined compliance process rather than an administrative step.
-Before assigning a CoS, employers should ensure that the role has been clearly scoped, that the chosen occupation code aligns with the actual duties and that the salary reflects the work being carried out.
+Sponsors should treat role design and sponsorship as a controlled pre-assignment process rather than an administrative step.
+Before assigning a CoS, employers should ensure that the role has been clearly defined, that the selected occupation code reflects the duties to be performed and that the proposed salary corresponds to the work and working pattern.
+This assessment should also consider whether the role is appropriate to the organisation’s business model, scale and operational needs.
+Sponsors should be able to explain why the role exists, how it fits within the business and how it will be carried out in practice.

-Internal processes should support this.
-Many sponsors will need to introduce or strengthen approval mechanisms before a role is sponsored, including HR and compliance sign-off.
-Evidence of business need, reporting lines and job content should be documented and retained so that the role can be explained if challenged during a compliance visit or licence review.
+Internal approval processes should support this stage.
+Many sponsors will need to introduce or strengthen pre-assignment checks, including HR or compliance sign-off.
+Evidence of business need, reporting lines and job content should be documented at this stage so that the basis for sponsorship is clear if later reviewed.

 Enforcement risk